 Check Air Initials

 A01 Air Quality

 This project is designed to meet the parts selected below:

 Part 4: Meet Thresholds for Radon

 All Spaces:

-Mechanical ventilation

-For regularly occupied spaces at or below grade, the following requirement is met:
+For regularly occupied spaces at or below grade, one of the following requirements is met:

 a.
+The radon is 0.15 Bq/L [4 pCi/L] or lower, as tested by a professional demonstrated not to have a interest with the WELL project.
+One test is conducted per 25,000 ft of regularly occupied space at o grade. conflict of r below

+b.
 All regularly occupied spaces at or below grade meet Feature A03, Part 1, Option 1.

 A03 Ventilation Design

-This project is designed to meet the parts selected below:

 Part 1: Ensure Adequate Ventilation

-All Spaces: